WellcomeIdeathon2023/mental_health_challenges/trials/datasets/README.md

 # Notes on datasets

-You can use the following real world dataset to develop your platform:
+You can use the following real world dataset to develop your platform but if you do then you must use the provided search query:

 **ClinicalTrials.gov**